kleungkt/web3TokenTransfer/README.md

 The project runs on Rinkeby Ethereum testnet, you can change it [here](./web3/src/utils/constants.js)

 # Some capscreens
+Starting Page
 ![Starting Page](./screenshots/1.jpeg)

+After connecting wallet
 ![After connecting wallet](./screenshots/2.jpeg)

+After clicking transfer button, metamask page is shown
 ![After clicking transfer button, metamask page is shown](./screenshots/3.jpeg)

+After confirming on metemask
 ![After confirming on metemask](./screenshots/4.jpeg)

+After the transaction is confirmed on blockchain, print the details to console
 ![After the transaction is confirmed on blockchain, print the details to console](./screenshots/5.jpeg)

 # Getting Started